jonbrouse/docker-ice/README.md

 ## Docker Setup

-Open `docker-compose.yml` and add the AWS Access Key ID and Secret Key that has access to the s3  billing bucket.
+Create a docker-compose file `cp docker-compose-template.yml docker-compose.yml` and add the AWS Access Key ID and Secret Key that has access to the s3 billing bucket.

     ice:
       build: ice